Following Misner, Wheeler and Thorne.

 Basic Definitions and Math Things

-• Events: Things that happen at a particular point in spacetime
+• Events: Things that happen at a particular point in spacetime.
+Does not depend on the underlying spacetime structure (re: could be flat or curved)

 • Coordinates: How you label events in spacetime.
 There is no unique way of assigning coordinates